Warning: Undefined variable $package_group_size in /home/expeditions/www/www/wp-content/themes/highland/print-posts.php on line 121

 We will begin a moderate walk to Dugla.
 Walking through the steep moraine of Khumbu glacier, we will head towards Chupki Lhara which is festooned with prayer flags.
-It is also known as the memorial site for deceased legendary Everest climber Babu Chhiri Sherpa.
+It is also known as the memorial site for the deceased Everest climbers.
 The trail stretches through the Khumbu glacier moraine to Lobuche.
-On the way, we can rejoice the close-up views of Pumori, Khumbutse and other peaks and mountains.
+On the way, we can rejoice in the close-up views of Pumori, Khumbutse and other peaks and mountains.
 Stay overnight in Lobuche.

 Our first phase of acclimatization begins with a climb to Lobuche East.
 Climbing Lobuche east provides better acclimatization and the perfect training base for Everest.
 Lobuche East Climb Plan: Day 01: Move to Lobuche High Camp Day 02: Summit Lobuche East and descent to high camp Day 03: Trek to Lobuche village.